lumi-tip/Movie-wishlist-JS/README.md

 ### Project status

-:build: In development and continuous improvement.
+:shipit: In development and continuous improvement.